88-degrees/Book-of-Changes/appendix03s1.md

 In the Thang edition of the Yî, published in the seventh century, paragraph 49 is the first of the eleventh chapter according to the arrangement now followed.
 Khăng-žze restored it to its present place, which it occupied, as has been proved, during the Han p.
 367 dynasty, and to which it properly belongs.
 It and the next paragraph should be taken together, and are distinct from what follows, though the Thang edition is further confused in placing 51 before 50.

-In 49 and 50 'heaven' and 'earth' are used as we have seen Khien and Khwăn are in paragraphs 3o and 34.
+In 49 and 50 'heaven' and 'earth' are used as we have seen [Qian(䷀)](e4b9beqian.md) and [Kun(䷁)](e59da4kun.md) are in paragraphs 3o and 34.
 Odd numbers belong to the strong or undivided line, which is symbolical of the active operation in nature, and the even numbers to the weak or divided line, symbolical of its inaction.
 The phraseology of the paragraphs, however, can only be understood by a reference to 'the river map,' which has been given in the Introduction, pages 15, 16.

 The map, as it appeared on the back of 'the dragon-horse,' consisted of so many circles, and so many dark circular markings, the former, it was assumed, being of the yang character, and the latter of the yin.
 Fû-hsî for the circle substituted the strong or undivided line ( ), and for the dark markings the weak or divided ( ).
 It will be seen that the yang symbols are the 1, 3, 5, 7 and 9 circles, and the yin are the 2, 4, 6, 8 and 10 circular markings, which is the pictorial delineation of paragraph 49.
 The only thing to be said upon it is that the arrangement of the five circles and ten circular markings is peculiar, and evidently, devised 'for a purpose.'
 So far, however, as we know, no figure of the map was attempted till after the beginning of our twelfth century.